What is ESM, and what is its value for your organization?

 In some organizations, the process is still in an early stage, so it simply means service departments use a common tool to process calls.
 In other organizations, service departments also have a single point of (first) contact for their customers.
 And sometimes, ESM goes way beyond that, and all service department processes are integrated in a full-blown approach.

 Arguably more important than the theory around ESM is how ESM benefits your organization.
-Discover the three biggest advantages of below.
+Discover the three biggest benefits of ESM below.

 Service departments need each other more and more – not only because of smart technology, but also because of high customer expectations.